The Tastiest Grocery Store Turkeys—Ranked!

 For how we cooked the turkey, we kept it super simple to remove a lot of variables that could possibly skew results.
 We went with a recipe that includes "spatchcocking" the bird, which is just cutting out the spine, flipping the bird over and pressing down on the breastbone until it cracks, allowing you the flatten it out on a roasting tray.
 This allows for quicker cooking, and a more even roast because the cool and moist inner cavity is no longer skewing how fast or slow certain parts (legs versus breast) get cooked to the proper temperature.

 Our oven was set to 450 degrees and after an hour of cooking, a Bluetooth meat thermometer was stuck into deep into the breast and set with a 150-degree alarm.
-Once that went off—most of them only took about an hour and half to cook—the legs were then checked to make sure they hit the 165-degree mark.
-When all temps were A-OK, the bird was taken out and left to rest for 5 minutes before carving and taste testing.
+Once that went off—most of them only took about an hour and a half to cook—the legs were then checked to make sure they hit the 165-degree mark.
+When all temps were OK, the bird was taken out and left to rest for 5 minutes before carving and taste testing.

 Each taste tester was given skin-on breast meat along with a chunk of leg and thigh meat.
 They were tasked with studying the meat for tenderness, texture, and flavor, and then ranked each according to a one-to-five scale and they wrote down comments.
 Those results were then calculated and edited, and created the Eat This, Not That! definitive holiday ranking of Thanksgiving turkeys.

-The results, listed from our least favorite to our favorite.
+The results, listed from best to worst

 Disclaimer: Since each turkey took time to thaw and store, plus would require five identical ovens, to roast at the same time, they were cooked over a two-week period with some taste tasters who were around to be able to give their opinions on every bird.
 And they all tasted very similar, as would be expected, so either would be a good choice for a successful Thanksgiving feast—and all skin was crispy and delicious, thanks to the spatchcock method.